 "Relativism" usually means not judging others' ways and accepting them as equal to our own.
 This may be a positive value in terms of interethnic relations, though it is often unrealistic since we cannot avoid ethnocentrism.
 We do not necessarily have to agree with others' ways, and we have the right to our own ways, since they provide important meanings and adaptive functions for us.

 The real issue of relativism, I believe, is at what point is one group justified in intervening in the behavior of another group?
 There are areas where most people around the world believe there is little justification, such as how an ethnic group defines a desirable marriage partner.
 There are also areas where most people believe there is great justification, as with genocide and atrocities that violate international principles of human rights.
-Also, there are areas where most people readily accept aid to meet catastrophic circumstances, like relief supplies for earthquake victims.
+Also, there are areas where most people readily accept aid to meet catastrophic circumstances, like relief supplies for victims of a natural disaster.

 There is a wide gray area in between where different opinions abound, such as "free trade" which fosters both investment opportunities and child labor.
 Who is right in these circumstances?
 There are few absolute answers, but there are some guiding principles included in the Universal Declaration of Human Rights which can be applied in evaluating what to do.
-This declaration sets standards upon which the global community has agreed (even if such standards are regularly not met) What are the community positions about the situation?
-Most groups have norms that are both meaningful and functional.
+This declaration sets standards upon which the global community has agreed... even if such standards are regularly not met.
+What are the community positions about the situation, given that most groups include a variety of views and positions?
+Most groups have norms that are both meaningful and functional, and foster a balance among differences.
 If they promote well-being within and across groups, then we have to ask what right we have to intervene.
 If situations arise that jeopardize the adaptive balance within and across groups, there may be some room for addressing the situation, as long as it includes all the groups concerned and it is made clear whose well-being is being served on the part of all parties involved.
 As indicated, the world community has reached an international consensus about human rights and about world functioning and balances.

 We need to be careful, however, in how to be involved.
 There are many examples of people using stated values to justify their own vested interests, as with efforts to "civilize", or "develop", or "liberate" other peoples, which has promoted access to raw materials and new markets for their own industries.
 There are also many examples of people being sincerely well-meaning towards others (in terms of their own values) with dire unforeseen consequences, such as introducing medical technologies which undermine local social structures and cohesiveness.
 Whose interests are being served the most?
 What is the overall impact on the group's adaptation?